Get

 How Miso Soup Tastes to Dogs

 Traditionally, there have been four classifications of taste: sweet, salty, sour, and bitter.
-Umami, the fifth element of flavor, was first recognised in Japan, and is the taste of amino acids.
+Umami, the fifth element of flavor, was first recognized in Japan and is the taste of amino acids.
 Interestingly, research has shown that dogs can taste umami.
 The extent to which it stimulates the nervous system is second only to humans.
 Nonetheless, that’s not a guarantee that canines will perceive these flavors the same despite the evolutionary links in our respective taste receptors.
 A genetic component between breeds also exists that can influence perception.

 Of course, tasting also involves smelling.
 Dogs often sniff their food before they eat.
 Doing so enhances the experience for canines.
 It’s worth noting that they don’t have as many taste buds as humans, with about 1,700 compared to our 9,000.
 However, dogs have us beat when it comes to smell, with 100 million olfactory receptors to our 6 million.